 E. Large-scale climate action projects being delayed or cancelled:

 There are several large-scale climate action projects in North America are being delayed or cancelled due to multiple reasons.
-Given below are some articles indicating delays or cancellations on a range of large projects including ones that are climate action related:
+Given below are some articles and a video indicating delays or cancellations on a range of large projects including ones that are climate action related: